zbigniewstefaniuk/zbigniewstefaniuk/README.md

 - 🔭 I’m currently working on small reservation app in Django
 - 🌱 I’m currently learning Python(Django and Flask) and JavaScript(React)
 - 📫 How to reach me: zbyszek791@hotmail.com
+- ⚡ Fun fact: Playing on guitar in spare time, and doing music in Fl Studio

 <h1 align="center">
    Chat app implemented using Flask-SocketIO 💬✔
 </h1>